 Read More: Best Moral Stories For Kids With Lessons

 The tiger was a clever animal.
 He was always busy in boasting about himself and he would often make fun of the other animals.
 He would tease the other animals, particularly annoying the poor bumblebee and the big, clumsy elephant.

 One day, all the animals were having a meeting to discuss some important matters of the forest.
 Suddenly, a landslide occurred and big boulders blocked the entrance of the cave.
 All the animals thought that the tiger would be able to save them, but he was not.
 He could not move the boulders away.

 Thus, the bumblebee snuck out through a tiny space in the rocks and went to look for the elephant who had not come to the meeting.
-The bee asked him to come help everyone out.
-The elephant arrived and removed all the rocks and all the animals began to come out of the cave.
-At the end, the tiger came out, his head lowered, and a lesson learnt.
+The bee asked him to come to help everyone out.
+The elephant arrived and removed all the rocks and all the animals came out of the cave.
+In the end, the tiger came out, his head lowered, and a lesson learned.
 He knew that he should not be boastful ever again.

 The Meddlesome Monkey

 One day, a little monkey was perched on a treetop and was watching the local fishermen layout a fishing net by the river.
 “Oh, this looks interesting,” said the monkey and decided that he wants to try it out as well.

 When the fishermen went away to grab some lunch, the monkey went down by the river and grabbed the net.
 But the net was too big for the monkey and instead of tossing it into the river, the monkey got entangled in the net.
 As he tried to escape, it kept wrapping tighter and tighter around the monkey and he fell into the river.